ixanza/docker-bettermc5/README.md

 This container is built to run on an [Unraid](https://unraid.net) server, outside of that your mileage will vary.

-The docker on the first run will download the same version as tagged `All the Mods 10-2.34` and install it.
+The docker on the first run will download the same version as tagged `1.21.1 v18` and install it.
 This can take a while as the Forge installer can take a bit to complete.
 You can watch the logs and it will eventually finish.

 After the first run, it will simply start the server.